FlowingCode/VerticalMenuAddon/README.md

 Add-on is distributed under Apache License 2.0.
 For license terms, see LICENSE.txt.

-RssItems Addon is written by Flowing Code S.A.
+VerticalMenu Addon is written by Flowing Code S.A.

 # Developer Guide